15 Toast Ideas for Babies and Toddlers

 - A drizzle of olive oil with lemon or orange zest

 Finally, make sure to start with bread that isn’t too hard or chewy.
 This is one case where sliced sandwich bread is probably your best bet.
 Look for a variety low in sugar (preferably 2 grams or less per slice, but definitely 3 grams or less) where the first ingredient is a whole grain, likely whole wheat.
+My favorite is Food for Life Ezekiel 4:9 Sprouted Bread.
+It’s sugar free, and there’s a low-sodium version available.
+Look for it in the freezer section, not with the other shelf-stable sliced bread.

 Tell me what toast toppings I forgot, and happy eating!